Harvard Extension Courses in Environmental Studies

 Mark Leighton PhD, Associate Director and Senior Research Advisor, Sustainability, Harvard Extension School

-Prerequisites: Registration is restricted to officially admitted candidates in the Master of Liberal Arts, sustainability, who have received prework approval.
+Prerequisites: Registration is restricted to officially admitted candidates in the Master of Liberal Arts, sustainability, who have received CTP application approval.
 Prospective candidates and students with pending admission applications are not eligible.
-Students must have completed eight courses toward the degree and fulfilled their research methods requirement.
+Students must have completed eight courses (32 credits) toward the degree and fulfilled their research methods requirement.
 All students must be in good academic standing.
-Students submit their prework by October 1 to thesis_prework@extension.harvard.edu.
-See prework guidelines for details.
+Candidates who do not meet these degree requirements are dropped from the course.
+See application guidelines for details.

 ENVR E-599a Section 1 (14533)